-I also built an interesting telemetry system for collecting diagnostics and anonymized metrics from our users (climetrics).
+- I built a telemetry system for collecting diagnostics and anonymized usage metrics from our users (climetrics).

 Vehikel is a used vehicle marketplace website inspired by Craigslist and eBay.
 I created it around 2013, but after the initial implementation was ready, we didn't invest in it.
 The source code is publicly available on GitHub.

 The most exciting thing is the real-time search engine developed with ElasticSearch and its faceted filters.
 Edit-in-place providing great usability and accessibility is another selling point.

 I wrote this small game in C++ and OpenCV as a project for my Computer Graphics course.
 It has nothing special, but I found it pretty cool to do.

 trazqueeupago.com is a social marketplace that allows Twitter users to quickly tell what they want to buy or sell based on their location and connections.

 The idea was to create a network similar to eBay but less formal, for second-hand goods and to empower people who had difficulty to access market goods (for example, living in closed economies).